getredash/website/src/pages/kb/user-guide/visualizations/cohort-howto.md

 - Weekly supplier delivery performance by week
 - Monthly average class GPA's by month

-While there are many ways to define the stages of a Cohort analysis, Redash's specializes in Cohorts visualizations with daily, weekly, or monthly stages.
+While there are many ways to define the stages of a Cohort analysis, Redash's supports Cohorts visualizations with daily, weekly, or monthly stages.
 Also, Redash's cohort charts compare a cohort's measurements in a given period against that group's initial population size.

 ## Data Format